 Psychometric Team Member

-Dr. Clark will serve on I-SMART’s psychometric team and support data management and analysis.
+Dr. Clark serves on I-SMART’s psychometric team and supports data management and analysis.
 Dr. Clark began her career as a classroom teacher and developed an interest in the use of assessment for improving student outcomes.
 She received a doctorate in educational psychology from the University of Kansas, specializing in research, evaluation, measurement, and statistics with a minor in curriculum studies.
 She currently serves as a psychometrician for the Dynamic Learning Maps® Alternate Assessment Consortium.
 Her research interests include exploring potential threats to validity, the development of actionable score reports, and the implementation of diagnostic assessment platforms.

 Technology Team Member